Physical Therapy in Home Health Care

 For example: Physical therapists will help individuals walk or balance better when walking in the grocery store or to the bathroom.
 Occupational therapists will help individuals reach for and grasp items in the store, or better manage or manipulate clothing up or down after utilizing the bathroom.
 Both disciplines discuss safety during these tasks and may make recommendations, such as using a four-wheel walker with a cart and/or using a motorized cart for energy conservation in the grocery store.

 In that same bathroom example, a physical therapist may recommend practicing squats or leg exercises for improved balance and independence to get on/off the toilet.
 The occupational therapist may recommend a grab bar, toilet riser, hygiene aid or other equipment to make the task of toileting easier.

 What happens in a physical therapy session?

-This greatly depends on what the individual finds challenging in their daily routine.
-Physical therapists may focus on lower body leg exercises, bending, lifting and balance techniques.
-The physical therapist may ask the individual to demonstrate how they go up or down stairs, get in/out of a car or demonstrate picking something off of the floor.
-During this time the PT is watching for specific body mechanics and patterns.
-Is the individual lifting utilizing leg muscles or back muscles?
+Next, physical therapists may focus on lower body leg exercises, bending, lifting and balance techniques.
+They may ask the individual to demonstrate how they go up or down stairs, get in/out of a car or demonstrate picking something off of the floor.
+During this time, the PT will watch for specific body mechanics and patterns: Is the individual lifting utilizing leg muscles or back muscles?
 Is the individual holding their breath while exercising?

 What do you like most about being a PT or PTA?

 - “I like helping people.
-Its super rewarding to see people get stronger and live safer in their homes and know that you helped with that.” – Tiffany, IP, PTA
+It’s super rewarding to see people get stronger and live safer in their homes and know that you helped with that.” – Tiffany, IP, PTA

 - “I enjoy finding equipment for people who really need it.
 The senior center is a good resource for getting equipment for people who can’t afford to get their own equipment.
 I work with them often to make sure we can get things for people to help improve their quality of life.” – Tiffany, IP, PTA